How to Create a Spot Varnish File in InDesign.

 Step-by-step instructions to make a Spot InDesign Varnish file

-- If varnish is used on images, provide a file that is separate from the native InDesign file.
-Although you can create another file layer for the varnish, we prefer to receive the varnish file as a separate file.
+- If you are varnishing images, provide a file that is separate from the native InDesign text file.
+Although you can create another file layer for the varnish, Star Print Brokers prefers to receive the varnish file as a separate file.

-- First, make a duplicate file of the book and delete anything that should not be varnished.
-This includes type, photos and images.
+- First, make a duplicate file of the book and delete anything that should not have varnish.
+This includes type, photos, and images.

-- When the Object Styles Option window is open, under “General”, you will see ‘Based On’, select ‘[None]’.
+- Go to (Window > Style > Object styles).
+Click on three horizontal lies in top right.
+Select ‘New Object Style’.
+When the Object Styles panel is open, you will see ‘Based On’, select ‘[None]’.

-- Under Basic attributes, check ‘Fill’.
-Click on ‘Fill’ and make sure the color selected is ‘black’, and the border is ‘none’.
+- With the New Object Style window open as in the image above, under Basic Attributes, check ‘Fill’.
+Click on ‘Fill’ and make sure the color that you select is ‘Black’, and the border is ‘none’.

-- Under Effects in (select Object), check Transparency.
+- Under Effects in (select Object), check Transparency should be the only thing with a check mark.

-- Name it ‘Spot Varnish’.
+- In Style Name, type ‘Spot Varnish’.
 Effects for ‘object’ will be 100 percent black fill with no border.

 Ready … let’s make spot varnish for the images …